ENSTA-U2IS-AI/torch-uncertainty/docs/source/quickstart.rst

 Example
 ^^^^^^^

-The following code - `available in the experiments folder <https://github.com/ENSTA-U2IS/torch-uncertainty/blob/main/experiments/packed/resnet18_cifar10.py>`_ - trains a Packed-Ensembles ResNet-18 on CIFAR10:
+The following code - `available in the experiments folder <https://github.com/ENSTA-U2IS/torch-uncertainty/blob/main/experiments/classification/cifar10/resnet.py>`_ - trains any ResNet architecture on CIFAR10:

 .. code:: python